Aghababaei/PhD-Seeker/README.md

 #### Downloading Archive

 Download latest zip archive.

 https://github.com/Aghababaei/PhD-Seeker/archive/master.zip

 Decompress it, and run the following command in root directory of `PhD-Seeker`

     $ python setup.py install

 #### Adding Python to Windows environmental variables

-Prior to running codes, make sure that Python has already added to environmental variables as a `Path`, otherwise:
+Prior to running codes, make sure that Python has been already added to environmental variables as a `Path`, otherwise:

-Right-click on My Computer -> Properties -> Advanced System setting -> Environment Variable -> New

-In Variable name write path and in Variable value copy path up to C://Python (i.e., path where Python is installed).
-Click Ok -> Ok.
+1. Right-clicking This PC and going to Properties.
+2. Clicking on the Advanced system settings in the menu on the left.
+3. Clicking on the Environment Variables button o​n the bottom right.
+4. In the System variables section, selecting the Path variable and clicking on Edit.
+The next screen will show all the directories that are currently a part of the PATH variable.
+5. Clicking on New and entering Python’s install directory.

 #### Requirements
 **phdseeker**  is relied on several great python packages.